Adeel-Haider-03/Web-Development-Practice/README.md

 # Web-Development-Practice
 Web Development
-This is my Practice while i wa learning web development
+This is my Practice while i was learning web development